Ukraine faces bitter election in midst of conflict with Russia

 European Union ambassadors reached a preliminary agreement on Friday to push ahead with tougher economic sanctions against Russia following the downing of the Malaysian airliner in an area held by the separatists, who they say are backed by Russia.

-A spokesman for Ukraine's Security Council said 13 soldiers had been killed in the last 24 hours, taking the total death toll to 325 since the start of fighting against the rebels who want independence for the eastern Donetsk and Luhansk regions.
+A spokesman for Ukraine's Security Council said 13 soldiers had been killed in the last 24 hours, taking the total death toll to 325 since the start of fighting against the rebels who are seeking independence for the Donbass region.

-In the rebel stronghold of Donetsk, witnesses said artillery fire could be heard from the direction of the airport for a third day on Friday.
-There were few people on the streets.
+In the rebel stronghold of Donetsk, witnesses said artillery fire could be heard from the direction of the airport for the third day.
+There were fewer people on the streets.

 Local health officials said 14 people had been killed in the last 24 hours in the Donetsk region.